A-Z Cruise Holiday Guide

 Smart casual – Stylish leisure wear is ideal.
 Open neck shirts with collars please, for the men; whilst casual separates or a summer dress will be fine for the ladies.
 The requirement for a jacket and/or tie is optional, but is often the preferred choice of many of our guests.
 Chino type trousers and smart dark jeans are acceptable, but no trainers please.

 As a guideline there are normally four formal nights on a two week cruise, with the remaining nights as smart casual.
 The number of formal nights for your particular cruise will be advised in your ticket pack.

 Please note that on day of embarkation we always operate a Smart Casual code for dinner as your baggage can take up to 2 hours to be delivered to your room.

 At the start of your cruise holiday, all Guests will be invited to the Welcome Drinks Party hosted by the Captain.
 This party will enable you to meet our staff on board and help you to get to know your fellow guests.
 A Farewell Party is also held on the penultimate night.
 Various other drinks parties may be held throughout the duration of the cruise, for example for members of our Oceans Club.

 In addition you may wish to host your own private party at a named venue of your choice on board (subject to availability).
-Personalised invitations can be delivered to your guests' cabins on request.
+Personalised invitations can be delivered to your guests' rooms on request.
 Prices on application.